Create a medallion architecture in a Microsoft Fabric lakehouse

 2. Select New SQL query from the ribbon, which will open a SQL query editor.
 Note that you can rename your query using the … menu item next to the existing query name in the lakehouse explorer pane.

-We’re going to run two sql queries to explore our data.
+Next, you’ll run two sql queries to explore the data.

 3. Paste the following query into the query editor and select Run: